Sunset Junction: Streetcar era

+Center of LGBT+ activism

 Sunset Junction is the site of one of the first actions in the nation against police activity in gay bars, the Black Cat Tavern protest, which began on February 11, 1967, almost two and a half years before the more famous protest at the Stonewall Inn in New York's Greenwich Village.
 The event is named for the Black Cat Tavern, formerly at 3909 Sunset Blvd between Sanborn and Hyperion Avenues, a location that had been a gay bar periodically since the 1940s.
 Organized in response to a police raid on the Black Cat on New Year's Eve 1966, in which several people were hurt, the protest was planned to coincide with similar actions at African-American, Latino and “hippie” establishments around the city, which were also regularly patrolled.
 Of these, the protest at the Black Cat was most successful, with over 200 people marching without any violent confrontation.
 The Black Cat protest continued for several days but did not attract the media attention that the protests at the Stonewall Inn later did.

 For many years Silver Lake housed a small, quiet gay and lesbian population, but in the 1970s a combination of affordable housing, a bohemian ambiance and promotion by gay real estate agents caused the gay and lesbian population to swell to more than 20% of the neighborhood total.

 In 1979, an early literary gay and lesbian bookstores, A Different Light, was founded at 4014 Santa Monica Boulevard.
 The store functioned as a focal point for the community and was the site of readings by noted authors, including Christopher Isherwood, Allen Ginsberg, William Burroughs and Larry Kramer.
 Subsequently, additional branches were opened in West Hollywood (1990), San Francisco, and Greenwich Village in Manhattan.
 The original store closed in 1992, as have the branches in Greenwich Village, West Hollywood, and San Francisco.

-Tensions in the 1970s between the growing gay and lesbian population and working-class Latino families in the Silver Lake neighborhood led the integrated lesbian and gay Sunset Junction Neighborhood Alliance to organize the first Sunset Junction Street Fair in 1980.
+Tensions in the 1970s between the growing LGBT+ population and working-class Latino families in the neighborhood led the Sunset Junction Neighborhood Alliance to organize the first Sunset Junction Street Fair in 1980.

+During the 1980s, the neighborhood was hit hard by HIV/AIDS, and communities of color, including Latinos, were disproportionately affected.
+Gay and Lesbian Latinos Unidos (GLLU) responded by creating a Latino-focused community health organization, Bienestar Human Services, which had an office at Sunset Junction.

+Throughout the 1980s and 1990s, The Black Cat's former space was used by a series of gay bars: